 - Technical Trading

 - Price Action Trading

 Trading based on fundamentals is what is mostly discussed in the financial news shows.
 It is also what most people think of when they think of trading or investing.
 It is about things like company earnings figures affecting a certain stock or interest rate decision influencing currency rates.
 The idea is that information concerning the real economy or performance of a company or country will be reflected in the price of securities.
 This makes sense and there are many successful investors and traders that base their actions on fundamentals.

 When will fundamental information be reflected in the price?

 Sometimes information is already reflected in the price, or “priced in” at the time information is released.
 This means the price will not move or even move in the opposite direction of what the information implies.
 This is why some people prefer to look only at price itself to base decisions on, which is technical trading.

-Technical Trading is trading based on price information only.
+Technical Trading is trading based on price information (and sometimes volumes as well).
 It is built on the idea that all information that could influence a price is already reflected in the price, or priced in.
 The idea is also that all market participants have more or less the same information at the same time.
 This is called the efficient market hypothesis.
 Technical traders usually look at price charts and use technical analysis to come to their decisions on whether to buy or sell a security.